arssivka/darwinop-walking/README.md

 Darwin OP with default walking algorithm implementation constantly falls.
 This bug is caused by wrong calculation of influence hip pitch and pelvis offset on the hip joints.
-This angles must affects on the joints with taking into account leg rotation arount z-axis.
+This angles should affect on the joints with taking into account leg rotation arount z-axis.

 ```cpp